nectro/my-first-website-template/README.md

 # website-templates
-In this repository I publish all the various website templates I design.

-All the web templates over here are only demo template showing my skills as a front end developer.
+this is my first web template I made a few days afte learning Html.

+Its a pretty basic page where I have used extremely easy html and css codes

+All the codes written over here can be easily understood by any beginner coder.

+This is just a demo page it doesn't has any backend linked with it.